aaronbloomfield/ccc/hws/arbitrage/web3py.md

 w3.eth.wait_for_transaction_receipt(ret)
 ```

 This is the transaction *receipt*, which has slightly different information than the transaction itself.
 In particular, it will wait (block) until the transaction is mined into a block.
-If the `status` field is 0, then the transaction was not successful (likely due to a reversion).
+If the `status` field is 0, then the transaction was not successful for some reason.
+Those reasons can include: a reversion (such as a failed `require()`, insufficient funds, insufficient gas, etc.

 We can also get the raw transaction information itself: